Introducing Adaptive Continuous Adversarial Training (ACAT) to Enhance ML Robustness: Introduction

 Another concern about the use of ML is ``concept drift'', which pertains to the unanticipated statistical changes in the characteristics of the prediction target \cite{lu2018learning}.
 Concept drift signifies that what is considered ``normal'' evolves over time, causing ML models to produce inaccurate predictions.
 In domains such as network and cybersecurity, where adversaries frequently modify their tactics \cite{casas2019should}, concept drift is highly prone to manifest.
 To counter concept drift in ML, several techniques can be employed.
 One of the simplest and most intuitive methods is to periodically retrain the model using the most recent data.
 This ensures that the model adapts to the changes in the underlying data distribution.

 Our objective in this work is to continuously apply adversarial training samples to ML models during continuous training sessions, using real-world detected adversarial samples to increase the robustness of the models against evolving adversarial attacks.
-We present Adaptive Continuous Adversarial Training (ACAT) and make the following \textbf{contributions: } \begin{itemize} \item Acts as an adaptive defence that uses continuous training. \item Addresses the problem of the lack of data for adversarial training because it uses attack data for training.
-It does not create new (e.g. artificial) attack data. \item Reduces the total time of adversarial sample detection, especially in environments such as network security where the rate of attacks could be very high.
+We present Adaptive Continuous Adversarial Training (ACAT) and make the following \textbf{contributions: } \begin{itemize} \item Acts as an adaptive defence that uses continuous training. \item Addresses the problem of the lack of labeled data by using detected real-world attack data for adversarial training.
+This allows for a wider range of adversarial examples to be used for adversarial training, potentially improving robustness. \item Reduces the total time of adversarial sample detection, especially in environments such as network security where the rate of attacks could be very high.
 This is a significant improvement over conventional detection approache (Figure ~\ref{fig:Para}) that involve two stages and may result in lengthy procedures. \item Deals with catastrophic forgetting \cite{kirkpatrick2017overcoming} during periodic continuous training \end{itemize}

 In order to evaluate ACAT, we used domain of SPAM filtering which required the following \textbf{contributions} that are specific to the experimental evaluation: \begin{itemize} \item Adapting the adversarial detection approach by Ye et al. \cite{ye2022feature} for the text-based SPAM problem. \item Training the adversarial detector using a balanced dataset with an almost equal distribution of normal and adversarial samples, as well as between ham and SPAM samples. \end{itemize}